kcmr/yogui/README.md

 ### Used as a project dependency

-Typically you will need to install Yogui as a `devDependency` in a project to create new project components during development.
+Install Yogui in your project as a `devDependency`.

 Create a `.yoguirc` file in the project's root with a relative path to the scaffold templates.